The Complete Guide to ESG Investing

-For example, MSCI ranks Tesla as “average” among car manufacturers.
+There is also conflict between environmental, social, and governance factors within ESG.
+ESG score provider MSCI ranks Tesla as “average” among car manufacturers.
 Tesla ranks high in “opportunities in cleantech” but low in “labor management.”
-But another ESG rating agency, Sustainalytics, ranks Tesla in the bottom third of car manufacturers, worse than Daimler or Honda.
-Ironically, Sustainalytics gives a high risk score to both Tesla and Exxon.
-Tesla scores well on climate change but fares poorly on worker treatment and governance.
-Exxon is a polluting oil and gas company, but one with strong corporate governance standards, several women on the Board, and good employee relations.
+Ironically, oil major Exxon Mobil also gets an “average” score.
+Tesla scores well on climate change but fares poorly on worker treatment.
+Exxon is a polluting oil and gas company, but one with OK corporate governance standards and a decent health and safety record.

 As an investor, you need to decide if you care more about climate change, in which case Tesla is a good choice, or about social and governance metrics.
 There is no correct answer for everybody.